 - 328 cases of device migration

-- 146 reports of detachment of device component and embolization
+- 146 reports of the detachment of device components and embolization

 - 70 cases of perforation of the inferior vena cava